 As the landscape of human resources technology continues to grow, so does the number of terms and definitions.
 What does HRIS stand for?
 How is it different from an HRMS?
-At SelectSoftware, we strive to be ahead of the curve on what HR tech buzzwords are trending.
+At SelectSoftware Reviews, we strive to clarify and be ahead of the curve on what HR Tech buzzwords are trending.
 As such, we started a list of important terminology that every HR team should know.

 Our list is constantly expanding, so if there is anything we may have missed, send us a note.